Day 1 You'll See:

 National Vigilance Park

 For so many years, the clandestine nature of reconnaissance programs prevented recognition of slain military personnel at the time of incidents.
 Fellow service members in similar programs quietly mourned their loss, but the fallen were never accorded public honors.
-The close of the Cold War allowed for the lifting of the dark veil of security restrictions and long overdue recognition of the achievements and sacrifices of these intrepid military personnel.
+The close of the Cold War allowed for the lifting of the dark veil of security restrictions and long overdue recognition of the achievements and sacrifices of this intrepid military personnel.
 Dedicated on September 2nd, 1997, National Vigilance Park and its Aerial Reconnaissance Memorial stands to honor those "silent warriors" – an extraordinary breed of heroes who risked, and often lost, their lives performing airborne intelligence missions during the Cold War.

 Capitol Hill Tour